 2017 was a tepid year for the mainstream.
-The most anticipated films of the year turned out the biggest duds (Raees, Jab Harry Met Sejal, Tubelight).
-What came to the fore then (thanks also to SVoD platforms) were smaller, independent voices.
-2017 was clearly a year for small films and filmmakers (with an obscure film like Newton now gearing up for the Oscar race).
-We may not have covered every good film in the indie space below but have tried to bring you some of the best the year had to offer.
+The most anticipated films of the year turned out to be the biggest duds (Raees, Jab Harry Met Sejal, Tubelight).
+What came to the fore then, thanks also to streaming platforms, were smaller, independent voices.
+2017 was clearly a year for smaller films and filmmakers.
+This may not be an exhaustive list, but we’ve tried to cover most of the good indie films of the year worth your time:

 2. Lapachhapi (Marathi)

 Horror is an unapologetically ridiculed genre in Hindi cinema.
 The recently released Marathi horror-thriller Lapachhapi (2017) is among the handful of films which triumphantly thwart that perception.
 Director Vishal Furia’s debut feature manages to evoke genuine scares and chills, without compromising on the narrative or giving in to stereotypes.
 An engrossing plot from the get go, the film has everything going for itself.
 From the atmospherics to the sound design, the perfectly lit frames (courtesy cinematographer Chandan Kowli) to the brilliant cast, everything comes together to make this a successfully executed effort.

 Tu Hai Mera Sunday revolves around a group of friends, from varied walks of life and ages, bound by their common love for football.
 The film endears us to all the characters (each of which is well written) acquainting us with their worlds – their everyday lives, relationships, fears, insecurities, daily struggles.

 Right at the start, the film sets the mood and makes it clear what to expect but don’t be duped by its casual, leisurely pace.
 Packed with life lessons abound, the film subtly and effortlessly makes its point without getting preachy.
 The brilliantly done music (courtesy Amartya Rahut) brings out the mood of the film.